Pioneering electric boats hire scheme expansion potential after pilot scheme extended to the Kelpies

-Pioneering electric boat hire could be expanded after Falkirk Wheel pilot extended to the Kelpies – Scottish Canals
+Pioneering electric boats hire scheme expansion potential after Falkirk Wheel pilot extended to the Kelpies – Scottish Canals

 Electric boat hire could be expanded across Scotland’s canals after the success of trial schemes at the Falkirk Wheel and the Kelpies.